-Female African CNN Anchors– CNN is one of the leading news agencies in the world.
-The satellite television news channel founded in 1980 by Ted Turner has one of the bests journalists and presenters in media broadcasting.
+CNN is one of the leading news agencies in the world.
+The satellite and cable news network was founded in 1980 by Ted Turner and has been one of the best sources of news for a number of years.
+It also boasts of the best journalists and presenters all around in media broadcasting.

 1. Zain Ejiofor Asher

 Zain Asher is a CNN Presenter working at CNN International in New York.